OceanParcels/Parcels/README.md

 ### Installation

-The latest version of Parcels, including tests adn examples, can be obtained directly from github via:
+The latest version of Parcels, including tests and examples, can be obtained directly from github via:
 ```
 git clone --recursive https://github.com/OceanPARCELS/parcels.git